harrim91/CV/README.md

 - Postgraduate Certificate in Philosophy
 - Pass (68%)
 - Political Philosophy, with a particular interests in Nationality, Citizenship and Multiculturalism and Distributive Justice.
-- Part time study whilst working full time
+- Part time study whilst working full time.

 #### University of York (October 2009-July 2012)